asjnaang/BuildFaster/README.md

 <b>Step 2</b>: Keep the above install.sh and launch.sh in your home directory.

-Note: Make sure you update the apk or launcher activity path are updated with your desired location.
+Note: Make sure you update the paths of apk or launcher activity with your desired location in those script files.

 **Usage:**